Did you recently separate or divorce (or begin divorce proceedings), and now you are not seeing your kids — despite being a “normal-range” parent?

 Everyone is going to be looking at anything and everything in your life to figure out why your kids reject you.
 Get used to it.
 They will seize on your biggest weakness and any trivial mistakes to explain it in their own minds.
 In fact, you will constantly be in no win situations – with you do something or don’t do something can and will be used against you.
 If you breathe, you will be called presumptuous.
 If you fail to breathe, then you will be said to be creating drama.

-Extended family could prevent what is happening but they probably will not.
+Extended family may know you are divorced and not seeing your kids, and could prevent what is happening but they probably will not.
 Mental Health providers could prevent what is happening but they probably will not.
 Courts could prevent it but they probably will not.
 The prosecutor could prevent it but they probably will not.

 Your children will likely suffer harm from this.
 There are several peer reviewed studies out there that show that parental alienation is psychological maltreatment.
 There are recent press releases from the American Psychological Association about a recent peer reviewed study (Dr. Joseph Spinazzola) that psychological maltreatment is as harmful as sexual abuse.